realmocaccino/jauntyslider/README.md

 **[default: true]**

-The transition of the slides is automatic.<br>
+The automatic transition of the slides is default.<br>
-The navigation is allowed even so.
+The navigation is allowed even so.<br>
+Set <em>false</em> to disable the slideshow.

 ### Interval